When do you use a comma before or after but?

 My sister is leaving for Canada tomorrow, but she will be back in three weeks.
 Correct

 Susan doesn’t like sardines, but her sister loves all kinds of fish.
 Correct

 We really wanted to go to Spain for our holiday, but the hotels are too expensive in summer.
 Correct

 I meant to buy some bread, but I forgot to stop off at the bakery.
 Correct

 When the second part of a sentence is a dependent clause, there is no comma before but.

 It happens when you cannot make a logical sentence from the second clause.
-This is because it is dependent on the first clause for its meaning.
+It is because it is dependent on the first clause for its meaning.

 Look at these examples.